A. TYPE OF CONTRIBUTION

-- The manuscript should be supplemented by an ethical clearance paper or information paper of having conducted research
+- The manuscript should be supplemented by an ethical clearance and authorship statement

-- The manuscript does not contain any plagiarism elements.
+- The manuscript should not contain any plagiarism elements.
 The editorial board will directly reject the text that indicates plagiarism.

 - The journal applies APA (7th Edition) Style in preparing references.
 Therefore, we highly recommend the authors use a reference management tool such as Mendeley or others.

-- Author(s) is required to complete profile metadata, especially on affiliation, email correspondence, and Orcid ID.
+- Author(s) is required to complete profile metadata, specifically on affiliation, email correspondence, and Orcid ID.

-- The manuscript that does not fulfill the requirements will not be processed any further.
+- Manuscript that does not fulfill the requirements will not be processed any further.

-- Author(s) should download the journal template as it can help to follow the journal layout.
+- Author(s) should download the journal template HERE as it can help to follow the journal layout

 B.2.
 Manuscripts Structure.

 TITLE.
-The title of the paper consists of no more than 12 words, is written in Indonesian and in English.
-Abbreviations are not permitted in the title.
-The title is followed by the name of the authors and the complete institution address.
+The title of the manuscript consisting of no more than 12 words, should be written in Indonesian and in English.
+Abbreviations are not permitted in the title and this section is followed by the name of the authors as well as the complete institution address.
 The manuscript must be written by 2-6 authors, preferably from different institutions and countries.
-The author's name (without title) must be accompanied by the full name, full address of the affiliation (department or concentration, faculty or institution, and city or country), and the email of each author.
+The authors’ name (without title) must be accompanied by the full name, full address of the affiliation (department or concentration, faculty or institution, and city or country), and the email of each author.

 INTRODUCTION.
-The introduction is written with Times New Roman Font 12, space 1.5, contains 4-7 paragraphs, and it should provide the readers with the information necessary for understanding the research presented in the paper.
-Besides, there must be a background of problems and issues related to the problem being resolved, previous research reviews conducted by other researchers that are relevant to the research conducted, statements about research gates, or gaps with previous research to lead to a statement of research novelty. at the end of the paragraph, the author states the hypothesis or the purpose of the study.
+The introduction is written with Times New Roman Font 12, spacing 1.5, contains 4-7paragraphs, and 800-1000 words.
+This section should provide the readers with the information necessary for understanding the research presented in the paper.
+Besides, it contains the background of the problem and issues related to the research problem, and presents data from national or world institutions.
+The introduction also presents reviews of previous research that are relevant, statements about research gaps, or differences with previous research that lead to a statement of the novelty, and in the final paragraph, the author conveys the hypothesis and research objectives.

 CONCLUSION.
-The conclusion should be written 1-2 paragraphs without list details.
-The conclusion must indicate the results obtained, contribution to public health science, strengths and weaknesses of research, and the possibility of further development.
-The recommendation is a suggestion given to several parties aimed at the government or the institution where the research is conducted, and it can be a scientific input for other researchers. this recommendation contains at most 200-500 words.
+Conclusions and suggestions consist of 1-2 paragraphs without bullets, containing 200-500 words.
+The conclusion must indicate the results that answer the research question, the contribution of findings to public health, the strengths and limitations of this research, as well as the possibility of further development.
+Suggestions or inputs are given to several parties at the regional/central government or the institution where the research is conducted or recommendations for other research.

 a.
 For periodical journals